Loggers finding few salvageable trees in wake of ferocious Fort McMurray wildfire

 Share via Email

-Most of the timber cutting in the Fort McMurray area takes place during the winter, when frozen wetlands and ice bridges over rivers allow crews to access stands of trees.
+"This was a very intense burn, more intense that we've seen in previous fires," said Cal Dakin, woodlands manager for Alberta-Pacific Forest Industries.

-Woodlands manager Cal Dakin of Alberta-Pacific Forest Industries says he had expected to salvage more than two million cubic metres of wood from fire-killed trees this season and next for the pulp mill, but now thinks he will bring in less than 700,000 cubic metres.
+The big pulp operator had expected to salvage more than two million cubic metres of wood from fire-ravaged areas this season and next, but Dakin said he now thinks it will recover less than 700,000 cubic metres.

+Most of the timber cutting in the Fort McMurray area takes place during the winter when frozen wetlands and ice bridges over rivers allow crews and heavy equipment to get to where the trees are.
+The logs are often stockpiled near roads for pickup during the summer.

-President Howard Ewashko of the Northland Forest Products sawmill in Fort McMurray said his crews are also finding fewer salvageable trees than they expected.
+President Howard Ewashko of Northland Forest Products in Fort McMurray said his crews are finding the same situation as Alberta-Pacific's, adding that the trees killed by the ferocious fire are also deteriorating faster than expected.

-He says he's reduced his logging workforce this winter to about 80 from 120 people because he still has unsold inventory after being forced by the wildfire to shut down for two months last spring.
+The wildfire burned to within a few kilometres of the sawmill, giving Ewashko and his employees a front-row view.

+"Usually there's quite a bit of salvage out of fires," he said.
+"In the nighttime, when the humidity rises, (the fire) creeps along the floor of the forest and you don't get this bad burn in the trees.